 Learn today from our managing partner Mr. Monahan when you might expect to be required to go to a courtroom.

 If you’re getting divorced, you may or may not have to go to court.
-In some instances, temporary orders are necessary to make sure that the parties continue to act and operate on what was called the status quo, meaning that they continue to do as they’ve done over the past 4 to12 months.
-Sometimes that’s required, sometimes it’s not
+In some instances, temporary orders are necessary to ensure that the parties continue to act and operate on the status quo, meaning that they continue to do as they’ve done over the past 4 to 12 months.
+Sometimes, that’s required, and sometimes, it’s not.

-Many times when there are children involved with parties who can’t come to an agreement prior to having a temporary hearing, you’re going to have to go to court.
+Many times, when children are involved with parties who can’t agree before having a temporary hearing, you will have to go to court.

-If your if your case is completely amicable, meaning that you’re able to get it agreed.
-You may not have to go to court but sometimes the judges will require prove ups to where one of the parties has to be present with the attorney to get the case proved up and get it finalized and to have the order signed.
+If your case is completely amicable, you can get it agreed upon.
+You may not have to go to court, but sometimes the judges will require proof, where one of the parties has to be present with the attorney to get the case proved up, get it finalized, and have the order signed.

-It really depends on the court and it depends upon the county that you’re in.
-Some counties require it some counties don’t.
+It depends on the court and the county that you’re in.
+Some counties require it, and some counties don’t.
 It just depends upon the process.